 ITEM # 4

-You can vary the colors and sizes to suit your own tastes...the cellspacing value controls the width of the Thin Border around the whole table...here we have changed the color and increased the Thin Border size:
+You can vary the colors and sizes to suit your own tastes... next we have changed the color and increased the Thin Border size:

 HEADER